MiniJavaCompiler/MiniJavaLLVM/README.md

 * ant-contrib
 * libcommons-cli-java

-Due to an existing memory bug in the release libraries, the LLVM libraries are compiled from source.

 The MiniJava compiler can be built with:

     ant jar

 ## Usage:
-Using the MJC with the debug LLVM libraries requires that `LD_LIBRARY_PATH=./llvm/Debug+Asserts/lib`.
-This can be sourced from `./mjc_env` or any invocations of MJC be run with the `./wrap` script.

 ```
 java -jar build/jar/mjc.jar -help